Donotalo/playground-8bjr8a2j/lessons/lesson01.md

 # Prologue

-This tutorial is designed to be beginner friendly, for those who want to start with embedded devices running Linux and U-Boot.
 The purpose of this tutorial is to show how to run U-Boot and Linux in QEMU and to list necessary resources all in one place.
 Because the code will be running on emulated machine, there is no need for real hardware.
-The chosen architecture is RISC-V.
+The chosen architecture is `RISC-V`.

 This tutorial is inspired by and heavily followed the contents of this amazing talk: [Embedded Linux from scratch in RISC-V](https://mirror.cyberbits.eu/fosdem/2021/D.embedded/linux_from_scratch_on_risc_v.webm).